What is a Dooring Accident?

 (3) Alongside or opposite any street excavation when stopping to pick up or discharge

 (4) Under such conditions as to obstruct the movement of traffic and in no instance so as to leave fewer than 10 feet available for the free movement of vehicular traffic.

 (7) Within horse-drawn carriage boarding areas.

-The NYC Taxi and Limousine Commission § 54-13 requires that Taxicab Drivers (and any authorized Driver of a Street Hail Livery) must comply with all applicable traffic laws, rules, and regulations. [such as NYC Section 4-11 (c)]
+NYC Taxi and Limousine Commission § 54-13 requires that Taxicab Drivers (and any authorized Driver of a Street Hail Livery) must comply with all applicable traffic laws, rules, and regulations. [such as NYC Section 4-11 (c)]

-Dooring Accidents Cause Serious Injuries
+Dooring Accidents Cause More Serious Injuries

-Dooring accidents always cause serious injuries to motorcyclists because even when traveling at a low speed, the weight and mass of the motorcycle causes substantial forward momentum and impact with the door.
+Dooring accidents always cause serious injuries to motorcyclists because even when traveling at a low speed, the weight and mass of the motorcycle cause substantial forward momentum and impact with the door.
 Additionally, the motorcyclist may be thrown into traffic and hit by an oncoming car.

 Although bicycles have far less mass, dooring accidents usually cause serious injuries to bicyclists.
-In New York City, between 1996 and 2005 3% of bicyclist fatalities were from impacting an open door or swerving to avoid a door.
+In New York City, between 1996 and 2005, 3% of bicyclist fatalities were from impacting an open door or swerving to avoid a door.

 What Happens in a Dooring Accident